jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-We can keep going, but the only way to get the program to compile is to pass `showNext` the correct data.
+We can keep going, but the only way to get this program to compile is to pass `showNext` the correct data.
 That's the number one promise of Typed FP.

 :::